navyaprashanth/Bank-Marketing-Analysis-Term-Deposit-Prediction/README.md

 Here's a quick look at the core aspects and value delivered by this data analysis project:

 📊 **In-Depth Customer Behavior Analysis:** Performed extensive Exploratory Data Analysis (EDA) to uncover key demographic, socio-economic, and campaign-related factors influencing customer subscription decisions.

 📈 **Predictive Modeling:** Developed and evaluated classification models (Logistic Regression, Random Forest) to predict term deposit subscriptions, with a focus on F1-Score for the positive class due to dataset imbalance.

 💡 **Actionable Insights & Recommendations:** Identified top influential features (e.g., call duration, previous campaign outcome, economic indicators) to provide concrete, implementable strategies for optimizing future marketing efforts.

 ⚙️ **Impact on Campaign Efficiency:** Enabled the bank to potentially improve targeting accuracy, leading to more efficient resource allocation and a higher return on investment for marketing campaigns.

 🐍 **Python for End-to-End Analysis:** Utilized Python for data cleaning, preprocessing, feature engineering, model building, and evaluation.

 🧠 **AI-Assisted Development:** Leveraged AI (Gemini) for efficient Python code generation and iterative problem-solving, significantly accelerating the project delivery while maintaining focus on analytical depth and insights.

 ## Project Structure & Files

-This project is delivered as a single, fully-solved Jupyter Notebook containing all analysis steps, along with the raw dataset.
+This project is delivered as a single, fully-solved Jupyter Notebook containing all analysis steps, alongside the raw dataset.
 All code, outputs, and visualizations are embedded directly within the notebook file.

-* `Bank_Marketing_Inspection_test.ipynb`: The main Jupyter Notebook file, fully solved, containing all Python code for EDA, data preprocessing, model building, evaluation, and conclusion.
+* **['Bank_Marketing_Inspection_test.ipynb'](https://github.com/navyaprashanth/Bank-Marketing-Analysis-Term-Deposit-Prediction/blob/main/Bank_Marketing_Inspection_test.ipynb)**: The main Jupyter Notebook file, fully solved, containing all Python code for EDA, data preprocessing, model building, evaluation, and conclusion.
 All plots and charts generated during the analysis are embedded within this notebook.
-* `bank-marketing.csv`: The raw dataset used for this analysis.
+* **['bank-marketing.csv'](https://github.com/navyaprashanth/Bank-Marketing-Analysis-Term-Deposit-Prediction/blob/main/bankmarketing.csv)** : The raw dataset used for this analysis.

 ## Technologies & Skills Used

 This project demonstrates proficiency in end-to-end data analysis, from understanding raw data to generating actionable insights and building predictive models.

-* 🐍 **Python:** Utilized for all stages of data analysis, including:
+* 🐍 **Python (in Jupyter Notebook):** Utilized for all stages of data analysis, including:
     * **Pandas & NumPy:** For data manipulation, cleaning, and preprocessing.
     * **Matplotlib & Seaborn:** For data visualization and exploratory data analysis.
     * **Scikit-learn:** For machine learning model development (Logistic Regression, Random Forest), hyperparameter tuning, and model evaluation (classification reports, confusion matrices, ROC AUC).
-    * **(Optional - if used for imbalance):** `imblearn` for handling imbalanced datasets (e.g., SMOTE).

 * 🧠 **AI Assistance (Gemini):** Leveraged for efficient Python code generation, debugging, and accelerating the iterative development process.
 This approach allowed for rapid prototyping and and enabled a concentrated focus on analytical problem-solving and insightful visualization, rather than manual coding complexities, significantly accelerating project delivery.

 ## Dataset Overview